 Intervention Statistics and Facts

-After performing interventions for nearly 10 years, Family First Intervention has seen the following statistics and results:
+After performing over 6,000 interventions over 15 years (as of May 2020), Family First Intervention has seen the following statistics and results:

 - Most interventions are successful on the day of the intervention when a professional is guiding the process.
 This number increases if the family follows through with all of the guidelines set forth during the intervention.